openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 deflateCopy(source: Zip): Promise&lt;ReturnStatus&gt;

-Copy the compressed stream and use Promise to asynchronously return the stream.
-The result status is returned when the operation is successful.
+Copies the compression stream.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.